RebornBeat/Hearth/README.md

 Enforcement-over-state is the organ other harnesses are missing.

 **What does it measure?**
 Whatever it enforces.
-Ticks per level, replay depth used, blast radius, active sets, traversal coverage, its own overhead — plus violation rates, control delta, supervision demand, and drift.
+Ticks per level, the eight-depth vector, blast radius, active sets, traversal coverage, its own overhead — plus violation rates, control delta, factor deltas, interactions, cost to correction, counterfactuals, supervision demand, and drift.
 The instrument and the enforcer are the same object.

 ---

-## 28. Glossary
+## 30. Glossary

 | Term | Definition |
 |---|---|